PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/AutoItemPrinter.md

 ## Program Description

-This program will repeatly operate the Item Printer for a chance at rare items (Stellar Tera Shards, Apricorn Balls, etc.).
+This program will repeatly operate the Item Printer for a chance at rare items (Stellar Tera Shards, Apricorn Balls, etc.) using the Auto Select function to pick input materials.

 ## Caution